About

 Cosmically Inspired.

-As a kid, I would stare out car windows for hours, hoping to glimpse a bear through the massive trees lining the road.
-In fact, I still get delirious about wildlife sightings, whether from a car, a boat, a trail, or home.
-I call it Animal Tourette Syndrome, and others wonder what I’m freaking out about.
+These days, I am still delirious about wildlife sightings, whether from a car, a boat, a trail, or home.
+I call it Animal Tourette Syndrome when others wonder why I’m freaking out.